retrokid/retrokid.github.io/menubartimer-support-help.md

 ![menu bar timer support image12](/images/menu_bar_timer/menubartimer-support-img12.png)

+### Notes:

-- Note: If stopwatch reaches 99 hours or timer reaches 0 app will automatically stop.
+- If stopwatch reaches 99 hours or timer reaches 0 app will automatically stop.
 From that point you can either reset or quit.

-- Note: You can only change mode if you reset your timer/stopwatch or if you have just launched the app.
+- You can only change mode if you reset your timer/stopwatch or if you have just launched the app.
 You cannot edit mode if your timer is counting.
 You have to reset your timer or quit the app.

 ![menu bar timer support image13](/images/menu_bar_timer/menubartimer-support-img13.png)

-- Note: App will remember Mode menu changes.
+- App will remember Mode menu changes.
 If you quit and open the app it will start with your last configuration.

 -----------------------------